 - 1. Open vents and windows and air out the camper.
 Turn on ventilating fans. - 2.
-Check water, gas and any other pipelines or tubes for insects such as spiders and mud dauber wasps that frequently build nests and cloq tubes.
+Check water, gas and any other pipelines or tubes for insects such as spiders and mud dauber wasps that frequently build nests and clog tubes.
 This can be especially dangerous in gas pipelines as gas can become trapped and carbon monoxide may result and cause death. - 3.
 Clean the camper thoroughly.
 Inspect the trailer for caulking failure, water damage, and rodent or insect intrusion. - 4.
-De-winterize and sanitize the fresh water system in your camper. - 5.
+De-winterize and sanitize the freshwater system in your camper. - 5.
 Pressurize the water system and check for leaks by operating every faucet and water outlet and observing fittings and connections for leaks. - 6.
 Inspect the electrical system.
-Check power cords, converter, outlets and wiring for damage. - 7.
+Check power cords, converter, outlets, and wiring for damage. - 7.
 Check battery terminals for corrosion, turn on battery switch, and check battery charge levels. - 8.
-Check circuit breakers and fuses in the converter box for function. - 9.
-Test all the lights and other accessories for proper function. - 10.
+Reinstall the 30A fuse for the solar controller if previously removed for storage (located next to battery disconnect switch in the LP tub) - 9.
+Check circuit breakers and fuses in the converter box for function. - 10.
+Test all the lights and other accessories for proper function. - 11.
 Check the propane piping for leaks.
-If no leaks are found, slowly turn on LP tank valves. - 11.
-Turn on appliances one by one and test with propane and/ electricity for proper function. - 12.
+If no leaks are found, slowly turn on LP tank valves. - 12.
+Turn on appliances one by one and test with propane and/ electricity for proper function. - 13.
 Put a new battery into the smoke alarm.
-Ensure all safety alarms are working properly. - 13.
-Follow manufacturer instructions for each component's operation. - 14.
+Ensure all safety alarms are working properly. - 14.
+Follow manufacturer instructions for each component's operation. - 15.
 If any issues are found in your trailer and you cannot perform the maintenance yourself, consult your authorized nuCamp dealer for assistance.

-Maintenance Schedule ITEM MONTHLY EVERTHLY EVERY 3 MOS.
-EVERY 9 MOS.
-YEARLY MOS.
-PROCEDURE See appropriate sections for specific procedure instructions Appliances Check for obstruction on exterior vents Battery Check battery condition Bearings Repack wheel bearings Brakes Check and adjust Cabinets • • Apply furniture polish Carpeting Vacuum Chassis Lubricate & clean Electrical System Check proper operation and for damage Exterior Lighting Verify proper operation of all lighting Exterior Protection Apply automotive/marine wax Exterior Roof Wash with mild car wash type soap Exterior Wall Wash with mild car wash type soap Doors Check seals, lubricate hinges Frame Inspect and touch-up paint as needed Hitch Coupler Check proper operation and for damage Hitch Jack Check proper operation and for damage Interior Surfaces Clean Lug Nut Torque Check lug nut torque prior to trip Propane System Check for leaks and damage Safety Chains Verify attachment and free of damage Safety Equipment Verify operation of all safety detectors Sealants Inspect caulking seals and reseal if needed Tires Check tire condition/inflation pressure Upholstery Clean Water System Check for leaks and proper operation Weight Distribution Verify proper weight distribution Wheel Bearing • • Inspect and add grease as required Drains Verify drains are free of obstruction Window Lubricate with graphite-based lubricant Wood Surfaces Clean Annual Inspection Complete annual inspection by dealer
+Maintenance Schedule ITEM PRETRIP MONTHLY EVERY 3 MOS.
+EVERY 6 MOS.
+YEARLY 9 MOS.
+PROCEDURE See appropriate sections for specific procedure instructions Appliances Check for obstruction on exterior vents Battery Check battery condition Bearings Repack wheel bearings Brakes Check and adjust Cabinets • Apply furniture polish Carpeting Vacuum Chassis Lubricate & clean Electrical System Check proper operation and for damage Exterior Lighting Verify proper operation of all lighting Exterior Protection Apply automotive/marine wax Exterior Roof Wash with mild car wash type soap Exterior Wall Wash with mild car wash type soap Doors Check seals, lubricate hinges Frame Inspect and touch-up paint as needed Hitch Coupler Check proper operation and for damage Hitch Jack Check proper operation and for damage Interior Surfaces Clean Lug Nut Torque Check lug nut torque prior to trip Propane System Check for leaks and damage Safety Chains Verify attachment and free of damage Safety Equipment Verify operation of all safety detectors Sealants Inspect caulking seals and reseal if needed Tires Check tire condition/inflation pressure Upholstery Clean Water System Check for leaks and proper operation Weight Distribution Verify proper weight distribution Wheel Bearing Inspect and add grease as required Drains Verify drains are free of obstruction Window Lubricate with graphite-based lubricant Wood Surfaces Clean Annual Inspection Complete annual inspection by dealer